Chester Himes

 Chester Bomar Himes (July 29, 1909 – November 12, 1984) was an American writer.
 His works, some of which have been filmed, include If He Hollers Let Him Go, published in 1945, and the Harlem Detective series of novels for which he is best known, set in the 1950s and early 1960s and featuring two black policemen called Grave Digger Jones and Coffin Ed Johnson.
-In 1958 Himes won France's Grand Prix de Littérature Policière.
+In 1958, Himes won France's Grand Prix de Littérature Policière.

 Life

 Early life

 Chester Himes was born in Jefferson City, Missouri, on July 29, 1909, to Joseph Sandy Himes and Estelle Bomar Himes; his father was a professor of industrial trades at a black college, and his mother, prior to getting married, was a teacher at Scotia Seminary.
 Chester Himes grew up in a middle-class home in Missouri.
 When he was about 12 years old, his father took a teaching job in the Arkansas Delta at Branch Normal College (now University of Arkansas at Pine Bluff), and soon a tragedy took place that would profoundly shape Himes's view of race relations.
 He had misbehaved and his mother made him sit out a gunpowder demonstration that he and his brother, Joseph Jr., were supposed to conduct during a school assembly.
 Working alone, Joseph mixed the chemicals; they exploded in his face.
 Rushed to the nearest hospital, the blinded boy was refused treatment because of Jim Crow laws.
-"That one moment in my life hurt me as much as all the others put together", Himes wrote in The Quality of Hurt.
+"That one moment in my life hurt me as much as all the others put together", Himes wrote in his autobiography The Quality of Hurt.

 The family later settled in Cleveland, Ohio.
 His parents' marriage was unhappy and eventually ended in divorce.